- Latin America

 Everyone knows the overall job market isn’t looking too bright at the moment, and it looks even worse for those that are just graduating from college.
-According to the Economic Policy Institute, the unemployment rate for people under 25 in the United States is twice the national average.

 Why face a domestic labor market full of uncertainty when you can enjoy the international adventure of a lifetime teaching English overseas, and gain marketable job skills and international experience for your resume?